reema-eilouti/py-gambit/README.md

 ## Database
-- As for the database we calculated that our code does not need a seperate file for storage or a table for a database.
-- For now we don't need to save user credentials or chess moves.
+- In our project, live – chess game, using database is not a basic requirement.
+However, we might set using a data base for storing players information/credentials, chess moves and final score as a stretch goal.
-- All our data are stored on local variables in the code.
+ -  For now, data will be stored in local variables in the code.

 ## Cooperation Plan